scaihai/Interswitch-Bills-Payment-API/README.md

 		return objectToXml(response, PaymentNotificationResponse.class);
 	}
 ```

+The complete implementation of this demo is in 'BillsPaymentApplication.java'.

 # Installation
 If you are running Java 17 or higher and have maven installed, you can execute the following commands to run the project: